SnowflakePowered/librashader/README.md

   * Unlike RetroArch, librashader does not have full knowledge of the entire rendering state and is designed to be pluggable at any point in your render pipeline.
 Instead, filter chains terminate at a caller-provided output surface and viewport.
     It is the caller's responsibility to blit the surface back to the backbuffer.
+* Shaders are compiled in parallel where possible.
+This should noticeably decrease preset compile times.
+Note that parallel compilation is not available to OpenGL.
 * Runtime-specific differences
   * OpenGL
     * Copying of in-flight framebuffer contents to history is done via `glBlitFramebuffer` rather than drawing a quad into an intermediate FBO.